Tarragona

 Castells monument

-castell is a human tower built traditionally at festivals, a tradition in Catalonia, the Balearic islands and the Valencian Community.
-At these festivals, several colles castelleres (teams that build towers) attempt to build and dismantle a tower’s structure by standing on each others shoulders.
+castell is a human tower built traditionally at festivals, a tradition in Catalonia, the Balearic Islands and the Valencian Community.
+At these festivals, several colles castelleres (teams that build towers) attempt to build and dismantle a tower’s structure by standing on each other’s shoulders.

 Amphitheater close to the Mediterranean sea

-City wall, still 1km left to walk along
+City wall, still 1 km left to walk along

 Roman base of the city wall, built from huge blocks

 Just 4 km north of the city lies the Aqüeducte de les Ferreres or Devil’s Bridge, which once delivered water to the city of Tarraco.
-It is 27 metres high and today you can take a walk over the bridge, to admire it from all angles.
+It is 27 metres high, and today you can take a walk over the bridge, to admire it from all angles.

-Our next destination in Cataluña is Figueres, the hometown of Dalí and his museum, we want to visit.
+Our next destination in Cataluña is Figueres, the hometown of Dalí and his museum, which we want to visit.
 More on our next post!

 Leave a Comment